tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Project.md

 ### Create a new module project

-To create a new module project, run the following Appcelerator CLI command:
+To create a new module project, run the following Titanium CLI command:

 ```bash
 ti create -d /PATH/TO/WORKSPACE -n <MODULE NAME> --id <MODULE ID>